Watch Greta Thunberg Drag World Leaders Over Climate Crisis

 Each year, the forum gathers leaders in politics, business and finance who come together to discuss the most pressing issues.
 Thunberg used this meeting as an opportunity to yet again bring awareness to the climate crisis that is currently plaguing Australia with spreading fires.
 Ultimately, the teen activist explained that while it’s important that there’s generally more awareness of how serious the issue is, not enough has changed.
 To her, the world is still not treating it like an emergency.

-“Your inaction is fueling the flames by the hour,” Thunberg declared.
+“Your inaction is fuelling the flames by the hour,” Thunberg declared.
 “Let’s be clear: we don’t need a low carbon economy, we don’t need to lower emissions — our emissions have to stop.”

 According to Thunberg, this is the only thing that would keep temperatures from rising past 1.5 degrees.
 Along with other young activists, she is now calling for governments to stop funding the production of fossil fuels internationally to reduce the rapid rise of global emissions that threaten the earth.
 “We don't want these things done by 2050, or 2030 or even 2021 — we want this done now,” she said.